SysKitTeam/docs-point/governance-and-automation/metadata-review/manage-metadata-review.md

 # Metadata Review

-Metadata, explained in simple terms as data that describes other data, is often the easiest way to **structure, categorize, and manage** all of the content within your organization.
+Metadata, explained in simple terms as data that describes other data, is often the easiest way to structure, categorize, and manage all of your organization's content.

-In the context of Microsoft 365, **metadata helps classify, search, and retrieve** documents more efficiently which makes it a great management tool.
-However, outdated, incorrect or missing metadata can also lead to misfiled information, inefficient sorting, and make it difficult to successfully manage your environment.
+In the context of Microsoft 365, metadata helps classify, search, and retrieve documents more efficiently, making it a great management tool.
+However, outdated, incorrect, or missing metadata can also lead to misfiled information and inefficient sorting and make it difficult to manage your environment successfully.

-That’s why it’s **important for collaborators to regularly review and update metadata**.
-Regularly performing Metadata Reviews ensures the accuracy and relevance of your content, and, ultimately, improves productivity and governance.
+That’s why it’s important for collaborators to review and update metadata regularly.
+Regularly performing Metadata Reviews ensures that your content is accurate and relevant, ultimately improving productivity and governance.

-With the Metadata Review feature, you can select metadata that you want collaborators to maintain and update.
+With the Metadata Review feature, you can select metadata you want collaborators to maintain and update.

 ## Manage Metadata Review